 Just around the corner from the Museo del Baile Flamenco, Corral del Rey is the perfect spot to experience the history of Seville.
 You'll be in a 17th-century building and within walking distance of nearly all the city sites, including the Iglesia de San Nicolás de Bari, Catedral de Seville, Royal Alcázar, and Plaza de España.

-Corral del Rey ("King's corral") maintains all the typical charms of an Andalusian house.
+Corral del Rey ("King's Corral") maintains all the typical charms of an Andalusian house.
 You'll enter through two grand wooden doors and arrive at a beautiful inner courtyard with wooden and marble columns, iron railings, and stone archways.
 The hotel's rooftop terrace is perfect for hanging out at sunset.
-Grab a drink from the bar and relax in comfy lounge furniture on the sundeck.
-When hungry, you can enjoy a meal at the onsite restaurant/bar, which serves the daily breakfast buffet.
+Grab a drink from the bar and relax in comfy lounge furniture on the sun deck.
+When hungry, you can enjoy a meal at the on-site restaurant/bar serving the daily breakfast buffet.

-The rooms are bright and welcoming with an air of elegance, serene neutral tones, splashes of colorful textiles, and lots of warm wooden elements.
+The rooms are bright and welcoming, with an air of elegance, serene neutral tones, splashes of colorful textiles, and lots of warm wooden elements.
 All do a good job preserving the building's historic charm while staying a bit chic.
 Some rooms feature in-room soaking tubs or private terraces with pools, though the bathrooms could use an update overall.
+Learn more

 Boutique Hotel Casa del Poeta

 The "house of the poet," Boutique Hotel Casa del Poeta, restored a 17th-century house to create its unique space of boutique rooms and apartments.
 The entire hotel offers a serene ambience with neutral tones and an art gallery.
 Though some aspects of the standard room categories could use a refresh, all units offer vintage and tranquil vibes.
 Families might like the apartments or duplex rooms with lofted sleeping areas.